defold/doc/docs/en/tutorials/war-battles.md

 ## Spawning rockets

-1. Open *main.collection* and <kbd>Right click</kbd> on the "player" game object.
+1. Open "main.collection" and <kbd>Right click</kbd> on the "player" game object.
 Select <kbd>Add Component ▸ Factory</kbd>.

-2. Select the new factory component and set its *Id* property to "rocketfactory" and its *Prototype* to the file */main/rocket.go* (the one you created above).
+2. Select the new factory component and set its *Id* property to "rocketfactory" and its *Prototype* to the file "/main/rocket.go" (the one you created above).
 Now the player game object is all set.

-3. Open the file */input/game.input_binding*.
+3. Open the file "/input/game.input_binding".

 4. Add a *Key trigger* for the firing action.
 Call this action "fire".